 Today someone said something which still has me reeling hours later: “Facebook will eventually replace websites.”
 Was this person the first to ever have said it?
 Surely not.
 But it was the first time I’ve ever heard an actual person say it, and I’m telling you, it freaked me out that someone could honestly believe something so crazy to be true.
 I was taken aback at the time and didn’t respond; now that I’ve had a few hours for it to sink in, let me say here what I should have said then: THAT IS THE WORST IDEA EVER.

-Facebook may have 500 million users and be raking in dollars, but let’s be perfectly clear: while Facebook can certainly be useful as an outpost to your company’s website, it could not and should not ever replace it.
+Facebook may have 500 million users and be raking in the dollars, but lets be perfectly clear: while Facebook can certainly be useful as an outpost to your company’s website, it could not and should not ever replace it.
 Thinking Facebook could take the place of a company’s website is like saying your car is so great soon you can just live in it and get rid of your house.
 You might have a really, really nice car (now, notice I didn’t say RV; that might be do-able) but it’s a car, not a house.

 How do you know I’m not just saying this because I hate Facebook?
 After all, I make no bones about my love/hate relationship with Facebook…so maybe I’m just biased and getting rid of your website in favor of a Facebook Page is, in actuality, a great idea.
 To prove that’s not the case, here are five reasons why Facebook can’t replace your organization’s website: